Tuesday, April 12, 2005

 And this:

 "Horney thought it a mistake to think that neuroses in adults is caused by abuse or neglect in one's childhood.
-She, instead,
+She, instead,- sounds to me like "Strict Father" parenting style of James Dobson, as described by Lakoff in "Moral Politics".

 named parental indifference the true culprit behind neurosis.
 The key to understanding this phenomenon is the child's